maticnetwork/node-prometheus/README.md

 Monitor your Heimdall, Bor and Virtual machine node with Prometheus and Grafana

-## Follow below steps to set up monitoring on heimdall, Bor and Virtual machine
+## Follow below steps to set up monitoring on Heimdall and Bor

 **Step 1:**